nramin/crypto-coin-price/README.md

 # Crypto Coin Price

-Portfolio can be put in portfolio.csv
+Portfolio can be put in crypto.yaml
-The first column in CSV file is the UCID or coinmarketcap coin id found on each coin's page
+Under positions field in yaml file is the UCID or coinmarketcap coin id found on each coin's page.
+The coin id is the key and the value is the quantity in your portfolio for example.

 Run with the following:
 ```
-go run crypto.go
+# go build
+# ./crypto-coin-price
 ```
 In this example VTI is the stock ticker we want to retrieve